 Below are the pre-requisite courses for the UI's Physical Therapy graduate program:

-- Biological Sciences: a complete introductory one-year course, with labs, plus additional coursework to reach 12 semester hours.
+- Biological Sciences: A complete introductory course, with labs, plus additional coursework for which an introductory course is prerequisite (12 semester hours).

-- Chemistry: a complete introductory one-year course, with labs (8 semester hours).
+- Chemistry: A complete introductory series, with labs (8 semester hours).

-- Physics: a complete introductory one-year course, with labs (8 semester hours).
+- Physics: A complete introductory series, with labs (8 semester hours).

 - Additional courses beyond the minimums in any science